 On some mounts, some imagers recommend keeping the mount deliberately imbalanced to a very small degree, slightly weighted toward the East.
 This way, the weight of the OTA is always being lifted by the right ascension drive gear.
 If the mount is perfectly balanced, or imbalanced toward the West, then the drive gears may “wander back and forth” across the slight gap caused by the backlash in the gears, which will result in irregularities in the right ascension tracking.
 On mounts with significant backlash in the RA gear, a slight East-imbalance can improve tracking; but too much imbalance may overload the RA motor.

 Not all mounts should be imbalanced in this way, and the amount varies (although it is always small).
 I found my Losmandy G11 mount benefited from this technique.
-I would bring the mount to perfect balance, then move the RA counterweight 5-6 mm in the direction that produced a bias toward the East.
+I would bring the mount to perfect balance, then move the RA counterweight 5-6 mm1/4-inch in the direction that produced a bias toward the East.
 (Moving the counterweight down when it was on the East side of the mount, or up when it was on the West side.)
 I recommend you start with perfect balance, and just remember this technique as something more advanced to try later, especially if you have unexplained variation in your RA tracking.

 Some higher-end mounts don’t require this, either because of more precise machining or because they use other mechanical means to eliminate backlash drift in Right Ascension.
 The Paramount, for example, preloads the RA gears with a spring so that deliberate imbalance is not required, and is, in fact, not recommended.